rubenwardy/minetest_modding_book/_en/map/objects.md

 Another difference is that Players will cause map blocks to be loaded, whereas Entities will just be saved and become inactive.

-Entities are sometimes known as Lua Entities.
-Don't be fooled though, all entities are Lua entities.
+This distinction is muddied by the fact that Entities are controlled using a table which is referred to as a luaentity, as discussed later.

 ## Position and Velocity